 - Iceland can get way more crowded during the summer, due to the high amount of visitors heading to Europe.
 While it won’t get as packed as Croatia, certain places are definitely not isolated.

 - One of the things I skipped on my trip to Iceland in the winter was a glacier hike.
-While I was able to do the hike in the summer, I couldn’t do the coolest part of this trip which was a visit in an ice cave.
+While I was able to do the hike in the summer, I couldn’t do the coolest part of this trip which was a visit to an ice cave.
 The ice melts too much during the summer what makes the possible visit too dangerous.

 Have you been to Iceland?
 When did you visit?
 What do you think the best time to visit Iceland is?